Documentation

 • Escalation rules — when to hand off to a human

-• Tone — one sample utterance + one rule that anchors the agent's voice
+• Tone — one sample utterance plus a liveliness level that anchor the agent's voice

 • Priority — for projects with multiple goals, which one wins on a conflict

 Industry packs ship goals you can use as-is or edit.
-You can also write your own from scratch.
+You can also shape your own with the Copilot.

 Slots

 A Slot is a typed structured value the agent collects during the call.
-Common examples: partySize: integer, bookingDate: date, customerName: string, phone: phone.
+The types: string, integer, datetime, phone, email, boolean and enum.
+Common examples: partySize: integer, bookingDate: datetime, customerName: string, phone: phone.

 Slots are declared in the scenario.
 The agent fills them in any order that feels natural in the conversation — it is not a strict survey.
-Validators (optional) sanity-check each value as it is captured.
-The agent re-asks when a slot is invalid; you do not write that re-ask flow.
+Validators (optional) sanity-check each value as it is captured; when a value fails validation, the slot goes back to pending with the rejection reason and the agent re-asks.
+You do not write that re-ask flow.

 A slot is either required (the agent will not finish without it) or optional (it captures it if the caller mentions it, otherwise skips).
 Required slots block goal completion.